conajer/PoEapi/README.md

 # PoEapi
-AHK extension dll for PoE
+AHK extension dll for PoE, not a stable version yet.
+See ahk/poeapi-demo.ahk for an exmaple.

+# For developers
+Compiled with MinGW 64-bit, g++ 8.4.